 When it comes to being involved in a collision with the condition, it’s up to you to show that you were not to blame.
 Even if the incident appears obvious, it is not.
 You’ll have to show that you weren’t driving carelessly, and this might be tough to do – unless the automobile accident was a rear-end crash in a traffic light, it’s often more difficult to prove that an accident wasn’t your fault if suing the state.

-You also need to file a claim with the city if you’re trying to collect money for damages.
+You also need to file a claim with the city if you’re trying to collect money for damages, but you will need a Auto accident lawyer Lubbock.
 Bear in mind that you need to submit this claim before you attempt to sue the state.
 If the claim isn’t filed, your lawsuit may be thrown out of court.

 It’s hard to collect money from the state when an accident occurs.